yiisoft/view/docs/basic-functionality.md

 ### Variations

-Content being cached may be variated according to some parameters.
+Content being cached may be varied according to some parameters.
 For example, for a Web application supporting multiple languages, the same piece of view code may generate the content in different languages.
-Therefore, you may want to make the cached content variated according to the current application language.
+Therefore, you may want to make the cached content varied according to the current application language.

 To specify cache variations, you need to pass the third parameter to the constructor, which should be an array of string values, each representing a particular variation factor.
-For example, to make the cached content variated by the language, you may use the following code:
+For example, to make the cached content varied by the language, you may use the following code:

 ```php
 /**